 In December 2001, White Mountains, the Benfield Group plc and several other private investors established Montpelier and its wholly-owned subsidiary Montpelier Reinsurance Ltd. ("Montpelier Re").
 Montpelier Re is a Bermuda-domiciled insurance and reinsurance company which was formed to respond to the current favorable underwriting and pricing environment in the reinsurance industry.
 Montpelier Re will initially focus on property reinsurance business and had an initial capitalization of more than \$1.0 billion, consisting of \$874.0 million of common equity and \$150.0 million of bank debt.
 OneBeacon invested \$180.0 million in Montpelier consisting of 1,800,000 common shares valued at \$100 per share and we received warrants to acquire an additional 797,088 common shares at \$100 per share over the next ten years for our efforts in forming Montpelier.
-Three of White Mountains' directors serve on Montpelier's eleven member board of directors, including Jack Byrne, our Chairman and Chief Executive Officer who serves as Montpelier's non-executive Chairman.
-In addition, Tom Kemp is Chief Financial Officer of Montpelier Re.
-We own approximately 21% of the outstanding common shares of Montpelier, or approximately 26% on a fully-converted basis, and we account for this investment using the equity method.
+Three of White Mountains' directors serve on Montpelier's eleven member board of directors, including John J. Byrne, our Chairman and Chief Executive Officer who serves as Montpelier's non-executive Chairman.
+We own approximately 21% of the outstanding common shares of Montpelier, or approximately 27% on a fully-converted basis, and we account for this investment using the equity method.

-Main Street America Holdings, Inc. ("Main Street America")
+Main Street America Holdings, Inc. ("MSA")

-Main Street America is a subsidiary of National Grange Mutual Insurance Company ("National Grange"), a New Hampshire-domiciled property and casualty insurance company, which insures risks located primarily in New York, Massachusetts, Connecticut, Pennsylvania, New Hampshire, Virginia and Florida.
-National Grange's principal lines of business and approximate percentage of total direct written premiums are personal automobile (41%), commercial multi-peril (20%), homeowners (13%) and commercial automobile (15%).
-Main Street America, through its subsidiaries, participates in 60% of National Grange's property and casualty business through a quota share reinsurance agreement.
-Main Street

-America's net written premiums totaled \$306.8 million, \$265.4 million and \$242.7 million in 2001, 2000 and 1999, respectively, and its net income was \$6.8 million, \$3.8 million and \$25.8 million, respectively.
-Main Street America's total assets as of December 31, 2001 and 2000 were \$653.8 million and \$608.7 million, respectively, and its shareholders' equity was \$262.3 million and \$253.8 million, respectively.
-We own 50% of the outstanding common stock of Main Street America and our investment in Main Street America was \$133.7 million and \$130.6 million at December 31, 2001 and December 31, 2000, respectively.
+MSA is a subsidiary of National Grange Mutual Insurance Company ("NGM"), a New Hampshire-domiciled property and casualty insurance company, which insures risks located primarily in New York, Massachusetts, Connecticut, Pennsylvania, New Hampshire, Virginia and Florida.
+NGM's principal lines of business and approximate percentage of total direct written premiums are personal automobile (41%), commercial multi-peril (20%), homeowners (13%) and commercial automobile (15%).
+MSA, through its subsidiaries, participates in 60% of NGM's property and casualty business through a quota share reinsurance agreement.
+MSA's net written premiums totaled \$306.8 million, \$265.4 million and \$242.7 million in 2001, 2000 and 1999, respectively, and its net income was \$6.8 million, \$3.8 million and \$25.8 million, respectively.
+MSA's total assets as of December 31, 2001 and 2000 were \$653.8 million and \$608.7 million, respectively, and its shareholders' equity was \$262.3 million and \$253.8 million, respectively.
+We own 50% of the outstanding common stock of MSA and our investment in MSA was \$133.7 million and \$130.6 million at December 31, 2001 and December 31, 2000, respectively.